aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-fonts/set-embedded-font/_index.md

 configuration.app_key = "MyClientSecret"
 api = AsposeSlidesCloud::SlidesApi.new(configuration)

-#Code example will be added soon.
+# The code example will be added soon.
 ```

 {{< /tab >}}